 Local partnerships should aim to work in ways that promote good relationships between specialists.
 People do not fit well into our traditional service silos.
 People have mental health issues also need support with their children, may be carers themselves and could have a physical disability or sensory impairment.

-We see many instances where innovative service design is bolted on to more traditional bureaucratic systems and processes, which hinder the overall aim.
-We believe that the key ingredients to effecting sustained change are adaptive leadership, trusting relationships, confidence and putting the person at the centre of process and service design.
+We see many instances where innovative service design is bolted onto more traditional bureaucratic systems and processes, which hinder the overall aim.
+We believe that the key ingredients to effecting sustained change are adaptive leadership, trusting relationships, confidence and putting the person at the centre of the process and service design.

 During the pandemic, arrangements were put in place and communicated very quickly but at times were very confusing.
 We can learn from this how communication can be improved between partners and key contacts identified to ensure routes to information, decisions and actions are clearer.
 Delegated